KritarthChavda/Expense-Tracker/README.md

-An expence tracker app with Dynamic bar graph.
+An expense tracker app with Dynamic bar graph.